wp-plugins/gallerylink/trunk/readme.txt

 *   Flash player (video, music): Flowplayer Flash, MP3Player (for previous versions of IE8)
 *   Image: ColorBox, PhotoSwipe
 *   Create RSS feeds of data (XML).
 It support to the podcast.
+*   Switching of smartphones or tablets: PHP Mobile Detect

     It support to the smartphone.
 WordPress3.4 or higher.